DiffusionVL: Translating Any Autoregressive Models into Diffusion Vision Language Models: Method

 \subsection{Diffusion Finetuning}

-In this section, we will elaborate on the training framework of our diffusion finetuning.
-The overall training framework is illustrated in Figure~\ref{fig: train}.
+In this section, we elaborate on the training framework of our diffusion finetuning, as illustrated in~\cref{fig: train}.

-For the input visual finetuning data, the image is processed through the vision encoder and projector to obtain vision embeddings, and then the vision embeddings are concatenated with text embeddings.
-Each sequence is padded with \texttt{<EOS>} tokens to a length divisible by the block-size, and further split into $B=L/D$ non-overlapping blocks of size $D$.
-A pivotal design choice is our block-wise noise schedule.
-Unlike the sequence-level noise used in prior dVLMs, noise is applied uniformly to entire blocks containing the model's response and the \texttt{<EOS>} padding tokens.
-This design applies a uniform noise level within each block, which aligns naturally with the block-level denoising process during inference.
+The image is processed through the vision encoder and projector, and the resulting vision embeddings are concatenated with text embeddings.
+Each sequence is padded with \texttt{<EOS>} tokens to a length divisible by the block size $D$ and split into $B=L/D$ non-overlapping blocks $\{\mathbf{x}_{(1)}, \ldots, \mathbf{x}_{(B)}\}$.
+Unlike the sequence-level noise in prior dVLMs \cite{you2025llada,li2025lavida,yu2025dimple}, we adopt a block-wise noise schedule: For each block $b$ containing response or padding tokens, a noise level $t_b \sim \mathcal{U}(0,1)$ is sampled and each token $x^i$ within it is independently masked as

-Regarding the attention mechanism, we adopt the hybrid attention pattern like \cite{arriola2025block}: for each input embedding sequence, the noised sequence and original clean embedding are concatenated along the sequence dimension.
-A specialized attention mask is constructed to enforce bidirectional attention within each block and causal attention between blocks.
-This design enables the current block’s denoising to be guided by preceding context while maintaining intra-block parallelism.
-Guided by this architecture, the model is trained to minimize the cross-entropy loss specifically at the masked token positions using Eq.~\eqref{eq:bd_loss}
+where $p$ is the noise probability, while blocks containing image or prompt tokens remain unmasked ($t_b = 0$).
+The noised sequence $\tilde{\mathbf{x}}$ and clean sequence $\mathbf{x}$ are concatenated along the sequence dimension, with an attention mask $\mathbf{M}$ enforcing intra-block bidirectional and inter-block causal attention.
+For position $i$ in noised block $b$, $\mathbf{M}_{ij}$ indicates whether $i$ may attend to $j$ ($1$) or not ($0$):